Join an Odyssey of the Mind Team

 How does my student join a team?

-The number of Odyssey teams at Glebe and Swanson will be dictated by the number of parents who are willing to coach, judge at the regional competition, and otherwise help out — as well as by the number of students who are interested in participating.
+The number of Odyssey teams at Glebe Elementary School will be dictated by the number of parents who are willing to coach, judge at the regional competition, and otherwise help out — as well as by the number of students who are interested in participating.

 Odyssey Interest Form